BoredManCodes/Janet/PRIVACY.md

 Data is not shared, sold, or otherwise distributed, except where required by law or a Terms of Service agreement.

 ## Data Storage
-Data is stored in a Redis database.
+Data is stored in a SQL database.
 The database is secured to prevent external access, however, no guarantee is provided.
 No liability for unintentional or malicious breaches of data is given.
 In the event of a data breach; users will be notified through the discord client.
 Inquiry stores the following data:
 - Discord User IDs